rivaldotjioe/rivaldotjioe/README.md

 <!--END_SECTION:waka-->

-- 🔭 I’m currently working on Token Online Mobile
+- 🔭 I’m currently working on i-Das Water Meter

 <!--
 **rivaldotjioe/rivaldotjioe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.